-earlhofert asked: Ooo!
+earlhofert said: Ooo!
 I want to play the book rec game again because you knocked it out of the park a couple years ago with presents for my nephew's.
 So here goes: 13-year-old who loves Rush (I'm working on correcting this), 9-year-old who loves "Rocky" and "Star Wars", and 3 and 1 year old girls who I want to instill with subversive feminist propaganda at an early age.

 So I was going to recommend Fat Kid Rules the World for the 13 year old because that’s my favorite rock and roll novel but apparently they made it into a movie that is currently in theatres?
 S0 … chances are that he’s already read it or seen the movie if he’s interested.
 (Ugh - now I’m worried.
 I don’t see how they can put so much nuance and heart into a little 2 hour movie?
 But it got decent reviews!
 But did it get decent reviews from fans of the book?)